 Oct.
 13, Hotel Albuquerque.
 Our very own, Pearl King and Shiela Aguinaldo, Filipina nurses were two of the three nurses nominated for the prestigious NM Nursing Excellence Awards.
 Pearl is the FANHS RG president and FAFNM treasurer and chairperson of the Scholarship Committee.

 Oct.
 20, North Domingo Baca Multigenerational Center.
 Oral History on Nurses.
 The Philippine Nurses Association of New Mexico and the Filipino American National Historical Society Rio Grande celebrated the Filipino American History Month by having an Oral History Lecture about Nurses.
-The speakers were: Florence Sabay, MaryAnn Rodriguez, Yasmine Castro and Leo.
+The speakers were: Florence Sabay, MaryAnn Rodriguez, Yasmine Castro and Leo Santos.
 The nurses (from Albuquerque, Rio Rancho and Santa Fe) shared their experiences and challenges in their profession with 40 attendees.
 Ernie and his brother, Domingo, Quilban serenaded the group with Filipino and American songs.
-A solo guitar performance by Ernie was dedicated to the late Dr. Amor Martinez (mother of Dr. Jose Martinez) who passed away two weeks ago.
+A solo guitar performance by Ernie was dedicated to the late Dr. Amor Martinez (mother of Dr. Jose Martinez) who passed away two weeks before.